 3.2.2.
 Land, health and conservation

-Effective ecosystem management will mitigate the risks of zoonotic disease by maintaining and restoring the integrity of natural ecosystems, as well as reducing exposure and vulnerability to natural hazards, and decreasing wildlife-threatening human activities.
+Effective ecosystem management will mitigate the risks of zoonotic disease by maintaining and restoring [the integrity of] [functioning] natural ecosystems, as well as reducing exposure and vulnerability to natural hazards, and decreasing wildlife-threatening human activities.
 Action to conserve, restore and sustainably manage critical ecosystems that support land and soil productivity and livelihoods, including agroecosystems, will contribute to food and water security, with positive benefits for human health and well-being.
 The contributions of protected areas and other effective area-based conservation measures for their medicinal, recreational, cultural, psychological and educational value will be enhanced, including in urban settings.
 Nature-based Solutions to improve urban living conditions will be scaled up while reducing the ecological footprint of urban centres.

 3.3.
 Water